retextjs/retext-keywords/readme.md

 const file = new VFile()

-console.log(file.data.keywords) //=> TS now knows the type of this.
+console.log(file.data.keywords) //=> TS now knows this is `Array<Keyword> | undefined`.
 ```

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained
+Projects maintained by the unified collective are compatible with maintained
 versions of Node.js.

-As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
-Our projects sometimes work with older versions, but this is not guaranteed.
+When we cut a new major release, we drop support for unmaintained versions of
+Node.
+This means we try to keep the current release line, `retext-keywords@^7`,
+compatible with Node.js 12.

 ## Contribute